 The purpose of this Operating Policy/Procedure (OP) is to set forth the guidelines for the posting of information within the campus facilities and grounds.
-This OP will be reviewed in April of odd-numbered years by the Dean of Students office with additional review by the Vice President of Advancement or Vice President of Academic Affairs and Student Success as needed.
+This OP will be reviewed in April of odd-numbered years by the Dean of Students office with additional review by the Vice President of Advancement or Vice President of Student Engagement.